Domestic violence is against the law

 One out of every four women in this country will suffer some kind of violence at the hands of her husband or boyfriend.
-Very few people well tell anyone-not a friend, a relative, a neighbor or the police.
-Victims of domestic violence come from all walks of life-all cultures, all income groups, all ages, all religions.
-They share feelings of helplessness, isolation, guilt, fear, and shame.
+Victims come from all walks of life, all cultures, income groups, ages, religions.
+They share feelings of helplessness, isolation, fear, and shame.

 Arizona Revised Statutes defines the affected relationships involved as follows: